gunsugunaydin/AskJS/README.md

 ## Purpose and Roadmap

 The purpose of this project is to provide a new and playful way to engage with your loved ones.
 If you're looking for a fun way to entertain or surprise someone each month, the project provides a flexible structure where you can easily customize elements like texts, colors, and GIFs directly in the code.
-For example, project 2 was created by making small modifications to project 1.
+For instance, project 2 was created by making small modifications to project 1.
 In the future, consider adding new versions of this JS project that include ✨a new question each month✨ for your special ones.

 ## Project 1: AskJS_01